-Rome, as a focal point of archaeological work in Europe, enjoys a high popularity for such work, leading to an increase in more extensive reconstruction visualisations.
+Rome, as a focal point of archaeological work in Europe, enjoys high popularity for such work, leading to an increase in more extensive reconstruction visualizations.
 An example of such an immersive model representation is \textit{Rome Reborn}, a virtual reality project that has been running since 1996 at the University of Indiana, which reconstructs Rome around 320 AD~\cite[pp.~23--25]{frischer20223d}.
-However, since such reconstructions target a broader audience, their representations are often suggestive.
-The transparency of their underlying archaeological data origin tends to be selective, and their authenticity and reliability are therefore limited.
-This is only natural because it can not be the goal of an immersive environment targeted at the broader public to discuss different opinions of scholarship regarding the reconstruction~\cite[pp.~13--14]{liverani20213d}.
+The transparency of the underlying archaeological data origin of such public audience-oriented applications tends to be selective, and their authenticity and reliability are therefore limited.
+This is only natural because the goal of an immersive environment targeted at the broader public is not to discuss different scholarly opinions regarding the reconstruction~\cite[pp.~13--14]{liverani20213d}.

-However, to support scientific debates, digital reconstructions can be used to develop innovative questions on the historical perception and sociopolitical embedding of monuments and objects, visualise different chronological phases of archaeological sites, and reflect on historical monuments' construction history and building process.
-A clear indication of different phases, information sources or certainty of validity can, among others, take the form of colour mappings or opacity of the respective components integrated into the visualisation~\cite{bartz2016digitales, demetrescu2017virtual, pietroni2021virtual}.
+To support scientific debates, digital reconstructions are useful for developing innovative questions about the historical perception and sociopolitical context of monuments and objects, visualizing different chronological phases of archaeological sites, and reflecting on the construction history and building process of historical monuments.
+A clear indication of different phases, information sources, or certainty of validity can, among others, take the form of color mappings or opacity of the respective components integrated into the visualization~\cite{bartz2016digitales, demetrescu2017virtual, pietroni2021virtual}.